microsoft/bedrock-cli/guides/manual-guide-to-rings.md

 - qa
 ```

-A user wants to add a ring `test-new-homepage`, they first ensure that the git
+A user wants to add a ring `test-new-homepage`, they first create the `ring`, by
-branch exists:

-- `git checkout dev -b test-new-homepage`

-and then invoke the relevant `spk` command to add a `ring`:
+invoking the relevant `spk` command:

 - `spk ring create test-new-homepage`